jasondaming/frc-docs/source/docs/software/advanced-controls/system-identification/creating-routine.rst

 ## Types of Tests

-A standard motor identification routine consists of two types of tests:
+A standard motor identification procedure consists of two types of tests:

 - **Quasistatic:** In this test, the mechanism is gradually sped-up such that the voltage corresponding to acceleration is negligible (hence, "as if static").
 - **Dynamic:** In this test, a constant 'step voltage' is given to the mechanism, so that the behavior while accelerating can be determined.

-Each test type is run both forwards and backwards, for four tests in total.
+Each test type is run both forwards and backwards, for four tests in total, resulting in the following test states that are logged:

+- ``quasistatic-forward``
+- ``quasistatic-reverse``
+- ``dynamic-forward``
+- ``dynamic-reverse``

 The tests can be run in any order, but running a "backwards" test directly after a "forwards" test is generally advisable (as it will more or less reset the mechanism to its original position). ``SysIdRoutine`` provides command factories that may be used to run the tests, for example as part of an autonomous routine.
 Previous versions of SysId used a project generator to create and deploy robot code to run these tests, but it proved to be very fragile and difficult to maintain.
 The user code-based workflow enables teams to use mechanism code they already know works, including soft and hard limits.

 ## User Code Setup